 ALSO READ: BJP-CADC Delegation Submits Memorandum to Mizoram Governor Over CYLA Boundary Pillar

-The event was attended by Prof. Zoramthara Zadeng, Director, Prof. Lalnunmawii Sailo, Medical Superintendent, and Prof. C. Vanlalhlua, Sub-Dean (Hospital), who welcomed the visiting specialists.
-It was also highlighted that under MUHCS, patients were able to avail services free of cost.
+The workshop was attended by Prof. Zoramthara Zadeng, Director of ZMC&H; Prof. Lalnunmawii Sailo, Medical Superintendent; and Prof. C. Vanlalhlua, Sub-Dean (Hospital), who welcomed the visiting specialists and participants.
+Officials also highlighted that under the Mizoram Universal Health Care Scheme (MUHCS), patients were able to avail themselves of the services free of cost.

-The workshop concluded with an evening CME seminar focusing on advancements in Gastroenterology and the future of medical care in Mizoram.
-The session was chaired by Dr. Samuel Lalhruaizela, Associate Professor, while Prof. John Lalliandinga, HOD, Department of Surgery, delivered the vote of thanks.
-Surgeons and doctors from across Mizoram attended the programme.
+The event concluded with a Continuing Medical Education (CME) seminar focusing on recent advancements in gastroenterology, minimally invasive surgery, and the future of specialised healthcare in Mizoram.
+The session was chaired by Dr. Samuel Lalhruaizela, Associate Professor, while Prof. John Lalliandinga, Head of the Department of Surgery, delivered the vote of thanks.